ShaneGaymon28/Algorithm-Visualizer-using-Java-Swing/README.md

 Users will also have the abilitity to start the algorithm, reset the options values, and clear the panel.

 # Algorithms
-Sort Algorithms:
-Markup : - Bubble Sort
-         - Quick Sort
-         - Selection Sort
-         - Merge Sort
-         - Insertion Sort
-         - Heap Sort

-Pathfinding Algorithms:
-Markup : - Dijkstra
-         - A*
+Sort Algorithms: Bubble Sort, Quick Sort, Selection Sort, Merge Sort, Insertion Sort, and Heap Sort

-         - Lee's Algorithm
+Pathfinding Algorithms: Dijkstra, A*, Lee's Algorithm